Blueberry Muffins

 Notes

-Make Ahead: Place in a large resealable plastic bag and store at room temperature for 3–4 days or in the refrigerator for 7 days.
+Make ahead of time.
+Place in a large resealable plastic bag and store at room temperature for 3–4 days or in the refrigerator for 7 days.
 These muffins also freeze well.
 Place muffins in a single layer in a resealable plastic freezer bag and freeze for up to 3 months.

 TO MAKE BLUEBERRY BREAD: